shivajiva101/OctoWrt/firmware/OpenWrt_snapshot/README.md

 4. Press and hold the reset button.
 5. While holding the reset button power on the box and keep it pressed for about 6-10sec
 6. Leds should start flashing while the box installs the firmware
-7. Let it be for a couple of minutes until you see it on the network (`OctoWrt` WiFi AP )
+7. Let it be for a few minutes until you see it on the network (`OctoWrt` WiFi AP )

 **Restoring to Stock**
 1. Extract the `root_uImage` file from the `cxsw_update.tar.bz2`